 But there is a hitch.
 When most people think about supermarkets they think about the stores where they go to buy their food.
 But the supermarket retail format is defined strictly as a store offering a full-line of groceries, meat, and produce with at least $2 million in annual sales.
 They typically carry about 15,000 SKUs, provide a service deli and frequently offer a service bakery.
 Most of a traditional supermarket’s revenue still generated from grocery/food products but up to 15 percent of sales stem from general merchandise/health and beauty care (GMHBC) category.
 The hitch is that the company that sells far more food than any other – including Kroger – is not categorized as a Supermarket.
 That company is Walmart.

-Despite the fact the over half of Walmart’s U.S. sales (nearly $200 million) comes from food sales Walmart isn’t counted in the lists of the largest supermarkets.
-This leaves the #2 food retailer, Kroger to top the list even though Walmart sells far more food than Kroger.
+Despite the fact the over half of Walmart’s U.S. sales comes from food sales Walmart isn’t counted in the lists of the largest supermarkets – although Walmart is clearly the leader in any list of top ‘grocery chains’.
+This category quirk leaves the #2 food retailer, Kroger Co., to top the list largest supermarket companies – even though Walmart sells far more food than Kroger.
 Interestingly, Walmart owned Neighborhood Market has $17 billion in annual sales and makes the top 10 list of Supermarkets

-Below is a list of the top 5 Supermarket companies (minus Walmart) for 2018:
+Below is a list of the top 5 US Supermarket companies (minus Walmart) for 2020:

 |Supermarket Company||2019 revenue|

 |Publix Super Markets||$38 billion|